Full Body Compound Focus

 Can a beginner do this program?

-How do I progress on the big three lifts?
+How do I add weight on the big three lifts over 12 weeks?

 Do I need a spotter for bench press?

-A spotter is recommended for heavy bench press.
-Alternatively, use a power rack with safety bars, or use dumbbells which are safer to fail with.
+A spotter is recommended for heavy barbell bench.
+If training alone, use a power rack with safety pins set just below chest height, or substitute with dumbbell press on the heavy day — easier to bail safely.
 Never max out alone without safety equipment.

 Ready to Build Strength?